tomginsberg/drone-tree-id/README.md

 The PyCOCOTools library has a python2/3 compatibility issue.
 See https://github.com/cocodataset/cocoapi/issues/49 for the fix. pycocotools python3 unicode issue
 Alter line 308 of coco.py at pycocotools library directory, change `unicode` to `bytes`.

+When loading pretrain ResNet weights into a depth model, the checkpoint loader loads the suffix of matching weights between two models with the longest name (e.g. backbone.res2 vs backbone.depth_encoder.res2).
+This convention is not kept in depth based resnet backbones, so we manyally remove the depth-encoder matches before loading in new weights.
+See the TODO edit in `/home/ubuntu/drone-tree-id/lib/detectron2/detectron2/checkpoint/c2_model_loading.py`